Skip to content

 Rosemary Cragg

-I can still remember many of the names of our neighbours in this picture, although I wasn’t born until a few weeks afterwards.
+'I can still remember many of the names of our neighbours in this picture, although I wasn’t born until a few weeks afterwards.
 My father had been heading for France, and D-Day, when the vehicle he was in was involved in an accident.
 It meant he was in Stoke Mandeville hospital for some months – but it prevented him from going to France.
-He was demobbed from the RAF in 1944.
+He was demobbed from the RAF in 1944.'

 Public 0004

-Rosemary's photograph from the street party
+Rosemary's family photograph from their street party, 1945

 Sue Simpson

-My mum, Beryl Bostock (née Carvell) is 91 and she lived at 58 Strathmore Avenue in Belgrave as a child.
+'My mum, Beryl Bostock (née Carvell) lived at 58 Strathmore Avenue in Belgrave as a child.
 These pictures show Beryl, her brother Maurice and her sister Olive (seated middle front right) at their VE Day street party.
 After the party, the children played games next to the railway embankment near Roseneath Road/Barkby Lane.
-Maurice is pictured in the three-legged race.
+Maurice is pictured in the three-legged race.'

 Public 0005